SandsDX

 Signal-informed messaging: “Congratulations on your Series B. As you scale your SDR team, we help companies at your stage reduce ramp time by 40%.”

-Sales Prioritization
+Sales prioritization

-Implement tiered account model:
+Implement a tiered account model:

-• Tier 1: ICP match + multiple active signals - High-touch, immediate outreach
+• Tier 1: ICP match + multiple active signals.
+High-touch, immediate outreach.

-• Tier 2: ICP match + single signal - Sequenced outreach, monitored
+• Tier 2: ICP match + single signal.
+Sequenced outreach, monitored.

-• Tier 3: ICP match, no signals - Nurture, await signal activation
+• Tier 3: ICP match, no signals.
+Nurture, await signal activation.

-Operational Changes for Teams
+Operational changes for teams

 Marketing shifts: